 Video: How to Open a Business Bank Account when starting a business in the UK?

-There is a misconception that being freelancers or sole traders can not hire employees to work for them.
+However, the question here is, how?
+Are you working on your own, or do you need staff to handle all the different roles in the company?
+Being a freelancer or sole trader does not mean they do not need to hire employees to work for them.
 Even if you are a sole trader, you might need one or two heads to manage the sales smoothly.

-There are few factors to consider before you start hiring staff that is to:
+Now, there are a few factors to consider before you start hiring staff, like:

 - Estimate the hiring budget

-- Total headcounts you may need to hire
+- The total headcount you may need to hire

 - The market rate of the skills you require

-Now when you have hired staff and are ready to work, you are just one step away.
-And that is to keep your bookkeeping up to the standard of concerned authorities.
+Now, when you have hired staff and are ready to work, you are just one step away.
+And that is to keep your bookkeeping up to the standard of the concerned authorities.
 Effective Bookkeeping Is what boosts new startups into successful enterprises.

 What’s the Quickest Way to Start Strong? – Use a Lean start-up Business Model